INITIAL ARRT CERTIFICATION AND REGISTRATION

 ARRT Standards of Ethics

-each year, as well as meet the
+each year, meet the

 Continuing Education Requirements